textpattern/textpattern.github.io/brand/user-docs-guide.md

 The markup controlling how comments are displayed is found in the <i>**comments_display**</i> form in the Forms panel.
 {:.example}

-Note the underscore on core compound names.
-Also note that 'Forms' is a single-word header string denoting the name of the panel; used here as a proper adjective, and correctly distinguished from regular text by the capitalization.
+Note the underscore on core compound names, and that 'Forms' is a single-word header string denoting the name of the panel; used here as a proper adjective, and correctly distinguished from regular text by the capitalization.
 The word 'form', however, is just a common noun, thus not formatted.

 One more example combining another string type, an [inline directory name](#paths-directories-and-files-inline):